Nennyfills/Banka_on_react/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Banka
-    Banka is a light-weight financial system that was built with react, and also powered by Express server at the backend side.this light-weight system allows a client to create their own account and also view their transaction whenever they want but must visit a branch to withdraw or make any deposit.
+    Banka is a light-weight financial system that was built with react, and also powered by Express server at the backend.
+This light-weight system allows a client to create their own account and also view their transaction whenever they want but must visit a branch to withdraw or make any deposit.

 # Links
 UI hosted on heruko [Banka](https://banka-on-react.herokuapp.com/).